SYSPROG-JLS/splitPrint/README.md

 ## Usage

-- In out of the box TK5 all output from a JES printer ends up in prt00e.txt or prt00f.txt.
+- Out of the box MVS-TK5 is configured for all output from a JES printer ending up in prt00e.txt or prt00f.txt.
   I prefer having the spooled print output from each job end up in a file of its own. splitPrint will do this for you.
   When installed properly, your print output will still go to the prt folder but each job will have a unique name.